matsojr22/mapseq_processing_Jacobs/README.md

+# Forked version for experimentation and development

+Please note that this is a fork of my offical work on the KimLab codebase.
+If you are testing this code please use the offical stable branch at the [Kim Neuroscience Lab](https://github.com/Kim-Neuroscience-Lab)

 # MAPseq Analysis Script

 MAPseq processing code based on previous works and designed to be used with the CSHL python pipeline.